Indira Neville: Three Words

 In mid-2014 Indira Neville joined up with New Zealand graphic novelists, writers and fellow comics artists Rachel Fenton and Sarah Laing.
 They set about to develop the first anthology of New Zealand women's comics in a book format.
 The anthology "...will incorporate both existing and new work.
 We want to make visible the depth and breadth of New Zealand women’s comics; showing off some of the beautiful, amazing and often-unseen women’s comics of the past, as well as providing an opportunity for collaboration and the creation of new book-specific pieces via the Three words concept".
-The book is still in development phase, but has now attracted funding from the New Zealand public arts funder Creative New Zealand.
+The book attracted funding from the New Zealand public arts funder Creative New Zealand.
 The Three Words project has also proved to be a catalyst for promoting the work of New Zealand women comics artists and writers through their blog and Facebook group.
 The project has resulted in some controversy, as it has highlighted the marginalisation of women in New Zealand comics (as discussed on National Radio by Adrian Kinnaird, editor of From Earth's End: The Best of New Zealand Comics).
 Square Planet Comics publisher Tara Black argues for the importance of the Three Words project because it will help to address "the invisibility of the work of women in the creative sphere" by existing "...forever as documented evidence of women producing comics".